Hadi-Da/calculator/README.md

-# my codes
+# my calculator codes

-hi this is my first code !
+welcome !.
+you can see my calculator codes .